-As if purchasing or refinancing a home wasn’t stressful enough, the key professional players in a real estate transaction don’t necessarily have their client’s best interest in mind, according to real estate and finance attorney David Soble of Proven Resource: contractual limitations, professional conflicts of interest, and lack of proper professional guidance are prevalent throughout the real estate transaction.
+As if purchasing or refinancing a home isn’t stressful enough, the key professional players in a real estate transaction don’t necessarily have their client’s best interests in mind.
+Contractual limitations, professional conflicts of interest, and lack of proper professional guidance are just a few.

-Here are 7 things purchasers need to know about the real estate process that are not frequently discussed:
+Here are a few things purchasers need to know about the real estate process that are not frequently discussed.

-- Real Estate Agents.
 It is not surprising that many legal issues involved with real estate transactions involve the real estate agent as they are the center of the transaction.
 But understand an agent’s limitations.
 Work with a buyer’s agent or seller’s real estate agent, but not both.
 Known as a “dual agent”, the real estate agent is responsible for representing both parties.
 There is absolutely no way that a professional can represent the competing interest of a buyer and seller.
 Purchasers can remove the potential for conflict of interest by hiring their own buyer’s agent.
-Finally, understand that a seller’s agent has their professional duty to the seller.
-Not the buyer.
-So tread carefully.
+Understand that a seller’s agent has their professional duty to the seller.
+Not the buyer — so tread carefully.
 Purchasers should not disclose information to a seller’s agent that they don’t want the seller to know.

-- Lending Officers.
-Residential lenders are required to disclose all of the third party vendors, that they intend to use in a transaction.
-Appraisers and title companies are third party vendors and loan applicants are not legally required to use them.
+Residential lenders are required to disclose all of the third-party vendors that they intend to use in a transaction.
+Appraisers and title companies are third-party vendors and loan applicants are not legally required to use them.
 Find a licensed appraiser or title company before you apply for your mortgage.
 Also, get “pre-approved” by a lender before going house hunting.
 Purchasers should avoid using the real estate agent’s lender referral unless they are having difficulty securing a mortgage on their own.
 Loan officers often rely on referrals from agents and they can, and will discuss your finances and credit with the agent.

-- Title Agents.
 It is standard in the real estate industry to secure title insurance with a home sale or refinance.
 In a sale, the seller customarily pays for an owner’s policy for the buyer equal to the purchase price.
 If the buyer financed the purchase, then a lender’s policy in the amount of the mortgage is paid for by the buyer.
 Review the title policy.
-Title insurance has exceptions and exclusions which is based upon what is revealed in the public real estate records.
-A buyer needs to know these exceptions as it could impede their ability to sell their property in the future.
+Title insurance has exceptions and exclusions, which are based upon what is revealed in public real estate records.
+A buyer needs to know about these exceptions, as it could impede their ability to sell their property in the future.
 Moreover, when a buyer purchases a home below market value, they should purchase title insurance equal to the home value, not the purchase price.
-For example, a buyer who purchases a home for $75,000 and valued at $100,000, would be exposed to $25000 in the event of a title claim.
+For example, a buyer who purchases a home for $75,000 and is valued at $100,000 would be exposed to $25,000 in the event of a title claim.
 No one is ever precluded from purchasing more title coverage.
-Finally, If there is a title issue, consult with a real estate attorney as no other real estate professional is qualified to comment on the legal consequences of clouded title.
+If there is a title issue, consult with a real estate attorney, as no other real estate professional is qualified to comment on the legal consequences of clouded title.

-- Real estate attorneys.
-While is sounds self-serving, for most people, purchasing real estate is one of the life’s most significant legal and financial transactions.
-Hiring a real estate agent costs about 3 to 6 percent of a home’s purchase price.
-Secure home financing cost anywhere from 1 to 3 percent of the loan amount.
-Why people sign a purchase agreement, a mortgage loan agreement, or sign off on warranties, title schedules, insurance declarations, or other various third party legal agreements, without the expertise of a real estate attorney, is puzzling.
+While it sounds self-serving to most people, purchasing real estate is one of life’s most significant legal and financial transactions.
+Hiring a real estate agent costs about 3% — 6% of a home’s purchase price.
+Secure home financing cost anywhere from 1% — 3% of the loan amount.
+Why people sign a purchase agreement, mortgage loan agreement, or sign off on warranties, title schedules, insurance declarations, or other various third-party legal agreements without the expertise of a real estate attorney, is puzzling.
 Real estate transactions are all about legal contracts in the end.
 A loan officer is not an attorney.
-A real estate agent is not attorney.
-A neighbor or cousin, may or may not be an attorney.
+A real estate agent is not an attorney.
+A neighbor or cousin may or may not be an attorney.
 Don’t skimp.
-And when any real estate professionals pushes or “encourages” a home buyer to forgo legal advice, then that in itself is a pretty good sign that a real estate attorney is needed.
+And when any real estate professional pushes or “encourages” a home buyer to forgo legal advice, then is usually a pretty good sign that a real estate attorney is needed.